Definition

-The benefits of a longer the lead time in the application process will:
+The benefits of the lead time in the application process will:

 - Allow the section/department to review the content of the application in line with the call conditions and make the appropriate departmental considerations in terms of governance, space, conflict of interest etc.